GuiguiJayJay/Titanic/README.md

 - Pandas 0.20.3

 ## Usage
-Simply execute the script to train the default SVC with the parameter C=2 and use a Radial Basis Fucntion as a kernel of parameter gamma=0.0173.
+Simply execute the script to train the default SVC with the parameter C=2 and use a Radial Basis Function as a kernel of parameter gamma=0.0173.
 It will produce a prediction file formatted to be submitted on Kaggle under the 'data/' directory.
 You can go into *titanic.py* script to change those settings.

 All the features are transformed into categorical features, one-hot-encoded (for non-binary ones) and are scaled to mean=0 and std=1.
 Currently, there are 5 categorical features left (*Age*, *Fare*, *Sex*, *Relatives* and *Location*), 3 being binary (*Age*, *Sex* and *Relatives*), one with 3 categories (*Fare*) and the last with 4 categories (*Location*).
 This give a total of 96 combinations, which is about one order of magnitude below the data count (which is about 800).
 We then can reasonably hope that each of our combination will be populated, and that our models will be able to train on each possible case.
+The former is not necessarly true, but I still think it is preferable to train on as many configurations as possible.

 Alternatively, you might want to play around with other models, or explore different parameters settings.
 There are numerous flags for this.
 The full option list is detailed below.
 They are all defined into